 Housing Loans.
 Property Loans.
 Mortgage Loans.
 They mean the same thing.
 They are secured loans, and your property is the collateral in this loan transaction.
 These loans are normally used to finance the purchase of HDB flats and private residential properties.

-In Singapore, financial institutions can lend up to 80% of the value of the property for residential properties.
+In Singapore, financial institutions can lend up to 75% of the value of the property for residential properties.
 This is referring to the Maximum Loan Quantum.
-Out of the balance of 20%, 5% must be paid in cash and 15% can be in CPF &/or Cash (provided this is the only property loan).
-Read more about Maximum Loan Quantum for residential property in Singapore.
+Out of the balance of 25%, 5% must be paid in cash and 20% can be in CPF &/or Cash (provided this is the only property loan).

-Currently, there are loan packages which provide fixed rates of up to a few years while others offer floating rates that are pegged against the market rates like Singapore Interbank Offer Rate (SIBOR) or Swap Offer Rate (SOR), and the bank's board rates.
+Currently, there are loan packages which provide fixed rates of up to a few years while others offer floating rates that are pegged against the market rates like Singapore Interbank Offer Rate (SIBOR) or Swap Offer Rate (SOR), and the bank's board rates/ fixed deposit rates.

 How to Choose a Housing Loan?